Battle of Vila Franca do Campo: Battle

 In June 1582 António's French fleet left Belle-Isle, intending to subdue the two islands of São Miguel and Santa Maria and to capture the treasure fleet which would probably put in at the Azores.
 However, on learning that Strozzi had sailed, Álvaro de Bazán, Marquess of Santa Cruz also made for the Azores with fewer ships but larger in size and arms than Strozzi and about an equal number of men.
 He arrived too late to prevent the French from landing on São Miguel, but in time to save the capital, Ponta Delgada.

 After an indecisive gunfight on 24 July 1582 the fleets met two days later in a fierce close battle south of the island of São Miguel.
 The French initially had the advantage of the wind and attacked the Spanish rear with superior forces but that gave Bazán, the Spanish commander the opportunity to gain the wind for the Spanish vanguard which in its turn attacked the French.
 The Spanish were outnumbered two to one, the brunt of the French attack was borne by the Portuguese-built Spanish galleon San Mateo (São Mateus), a vessel of 750 tonnes armed with 30 guns.
 Although surrounded, battered by artillery, and boarded by several French ships, her sailors held their ground and repulsed all attacks.
 They then took the fight to the enemy, boarding and capturing two French vessels before the battle ended.
 Several French ships took flight.
 Santa Cruz began the action by arranging themselves in a line abreast.

 This was the traditional tactic employed by the Spanish galleys, which carried their few cannon in the bow.
+Captain Diego de Medrano, squadron general of the Spanish galleys, arrived in 1583 to support Bazán and stood out in the front line during the conquest of Terceira Island.
+Medrano's galleys allowed for marine infantry to be used for the first time in order to occupy beaches and land.
+His innovation to the Spanish galleys allowed him the privilege of being the first to be seen on open water with this type of ship, something never accomplished before.